 South America is a subcontinent of the Americas.
 It has a land area of 17.8 million square km.
-The continent is composed of 12 sovereign countries with several islands.
-Ten of the twelve countries from this continent are part of Latin America.
+The continent is composed of 12 sovereign countries with several island territories.
+Ten of the twelve independent countries from this continent are part of Latin America.

-See the fact file below for more information on the South America or alternatively, you can download our 27-page South America Continent worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on South America, or alternatively, you can download our 27-page South America worksheet pack to utilize within the classroom or home environment.

 Key Facts & Information